-So we packed up and moved across town, leaving everything in place the way the bank would have wanted.
+So we packed up the little things we had with the help of some packers (if you’re looking for one, check https://www.atlantahomemovers.com/) and moved across town, leaving everything in place the way the bank would have wanted.

-Later, I finally asked God that classic question we’ve all asked one time or other: “Why me?”
+Later, I finally asked God that classic question we’ve all asked at one time or another: “Why me?”

 Why did he let us lose our house?
 I was in the ministry trying to help people.
 In addition, I was trying to survive in a toxic workplace environment at the time, so things were tough all over.
-Later that year it would get even tougher when my church cut all our salaries by 10%.
+Later that year, it would get even more challenging when my church cut all our salaries by 10%.

 But God’s answer was clear as a tiny Christmas bell.

 As Christmas approached, I started thinking of our annual musical production.
-We put a significant amount of the music budget into pulling out all the stops to make our Christmas program very entertaining, as well as inspiring.
+We put a significant amount of the music budget into pulling out all the stops to make our Christmas program entertaining and inspiring.
 Months of rehearsal and thousands of dollars would go into it.
 And best of all, I received quite a few compliments each year for my creativity and hard work.

 I truly loved our Christmas program-it was one the highlights of my year.
 But as I tried to plan for it, something seemed terribly wrong.